TWUOnline/LDRS663/_pages/unit-1-topic-2.md

 ![](/_assets/Modes-of-Interaction-Madland.png)
 ###### Figure 3.
 Modes of Interaction from Madland (2014).

 It is not enough to simply expect interactions between learners and instructors to be goal-oriented towards learning outcomes.
-Educators must design specific activities to create the conditions (teaching presence) for learning to occur (cognitive presence).
+Educators must design specific activities (teaching presence) to create the conditions (social presence) for learning to occur (cognitive presence).
+An example of this can be seen in the seemingly ubiquitous 'Group Project' assigned in so many undergraduate courses.
+Sometimes, groups are allowed to form themselves, other times, the instructor assigns groups, or there is some sort of random process to create groups.
+However they are formed, groups too often fall into a pattern of behaviour where one or two of the students do most of the work and the remaining group members engage in social loafing and benefit from their peers' work.

+An alternative practice is to engage groups in a specific structured process of cooperation where everybody must do their work, or else the entire group suffers.
+An example is to have students work in peer review partners where students submit their assignments to their peer review partner who then provides feedback based on specific questions and categories of comments.
+When the original students receives their partner's feedback, they may choose how to integrate the suggestions into the final assignment that they submit to their instructor.
+Each student is then graded on the quality of their finished assignment, the quality of the feedback that they provided, and on the rationale for how they incorporated the peer review into their own work.

+There are myriad structures that can be used to ensure that interactions are inclined towards producing student learning, and we will introduce you to some of those in unit 5.